dino4l/LinuxProcessMonitoring/README.md

 # LinuxProcessMonitoring
-A loadable module of the Linux OS kernel for monitoring the creation of child processes
+A loadable module of the Linux OS kernel for monitoring the creation of child processes and sending them to the server